Barbecue

 add Louisiana hot sauce to their mixture while others kept it sweet and

 mild.
-Cuzzie probably had some kind of rub that I don't remember what it was, although it no doubt was made primarily of salt.
+Cuzzie probably had some kind of rub that I don't remember what

 cooked in commercial smokers, true barbecue is not smoked, but is